IgniteUI/igniteui-docfx/en/components/themes/elevations.md

 ## Usage

-To begin using elevations in your own components all you need is reference the variable name of the desired level.
+To begin using elevations in your own components all you need is to reference the variable name of the desired level.

 ```css
 .floaty-element {